nCoda/lychee/description.rst

 We will require an MEI-to-MEI conversion both for inbound and outbound conversions.
 On the way in, this will be to convert (nearly?) any valid MEI document into a valid Lychee-MEI document.
-On the way out, this will probably mostly be to substitute the appropriate files into a "master file" and just output it.
+On the way out, this will probably mostly be to substitute the appropriate files into the "playlist" file.

 VCs: Mercurial Integration
 ==========================